dougvj/hello_triangle/README.md

 Because this is so simple, you can also simply compile manually and not use a build system.
-This command works on most Linuxes after installing the dev packages for glew and sdl2:
+This command works on most Linuxes after installing the dev packages for libraries:

-`gcc main.c -o hello_triangle -lGL -lGLEW -lSDL2`
+`gcc main.c -o hello_triangle -lGL -lGLEW -lSDL2 -lGLU`

 ## Running